 With an age-based portfolio, when your child is two or three, the plan may be heavily invested in stocks.
 As they reach 15 or 16, the plan will have less stocks and more bonds.
 This adjustment is done automatically by the fund’s manager.
 No action is required on your part.
 It’s true “set it and forget it.”

 A special note about ABLE accounts

 For parents of children with disabilities, there exists something called an Achieving a Better Life Experience (ABLE) account.

 According to the Social Security Administration, “An ABLE account is a type of tax-advantaged account that an eligible individual can use to save funds for the disability-related expenses of the account’s designated beneficiary, who must be blind or disabled by a condition that began before the individual’s 26th birthday.”

 The money can be spent on qualified disability expenses such as education, housing, transportation, job training and more.

-You and I can’t control college costs.
+You and I can’t control education costs.
 We can’t control investment returns.
-However, we can save money to defray college expenses and we can choose low cost plans for our kids 529s.
+However, we can save money to defray college expenses and we can choose low-cost plans for our kids 529s.

-Yet while wanting to save for your kids’ college is great, remember my first rule: You shouldn’t save a penny for college unless you are already saving the maximum you can for your own retirement.
+Yet while wanting to save for your kids’ education is great, remember my first rule: You shouldn’t save a penny for education unless you are already saving the maximum you can for your own retirement.
 College can be paid for with grants, loans, scholarships and work.
 Retirement happens only if you have saved the dough.

-What happens if college comes around and your child doesn’t need the 529 money?
+What happens if your child doesn’t need the 529 money?
 For starters, it can be transferred to any other child and spent tax free.
-Or if your child qualifies for a ‘free ride’ full scholarship for college, you can withdraw the 529 money and use it for anything and just pay tax on the earnings.
+Or if your child qualifies for a “free ride” full scholarship for college, you can withdraw the 529 money and use it for anything and just pay tax on the earnings.
 And finally, if your child winds up not going to college at all and you just take the money for yourself, you pay the tax on the earnings plus a 10% penalty.